 There is simple science to this consequence.
 To stop the spread of Covid-19 from continuing its surge across the United States, each person infected with the virus needs to infect fewer than one other person.
 The number of people that each person infects has been defined as the real time reproduction number, RT.
 In other words, the rate at which the coronavirus is infecting people.
 If the RT is less than one, the pandemic will eventually die out.
 A number more than one will result in an increase in the number of people infected.
 The RT live website shows the current and historical reproduction numbers for all the states.
-At the time of writing 31 states had an RT above one.
-The number of infected in each of the 31 states is likely increasing each day.
+At the time of writing 46 states had an RT above one.
+The number of infected in each of the 46 states is likely increasing each day.

 A good American adage is if you break it, you buy it.
 We have to give these anti-maskers posing as freedom fighters penalties for their infractions against society.
 Covid-19 has a financial cost.
 We can penalize them with this cost.
 Just in terms of the macro-economic impacts, the more cases we have, the longer it will take to fully reopen the economy.
-The longer it takes to fully reopen the economy, the less people work.
-Less people working means less money.
+The longer it takes to fully reopen the economy, the fewer people work.
+Fewer people working means less money.
 The economic loss is huge but unfortunately hard to quantify.

 To determine the rough average cost to society of one infected Covid-19 patient, we can multiply the probability of the outcome by its cost and calculate the total sum of all these values.
 With a very rough estimate, I calculated the health cost incurred on society for one infected to be 30,520 dollars.